keith-turner/ecoji/README.md

 abc6789XY
 ```

 Make your hashes more interesting.
-Security discliamer, while using Ecoji may make hash verification fun it could be problematic in the case of similar emojis, non utf8 systems, and different fonts.
-Recommend including Ecoji in addition to standards like base64.
+When using for hashes, consideration should be given for older systems without utf8 emoji support, different fonts, and similar emojis.

 ```bash
 $ cat encode.go  | openssl dgst -binary -sha1 | ecoji